eskinner31/sinatra-introduction/README.md

 ### It is common practice to have a layout.rb file in the views directory that provides the html, head and body tags that wraps around the .erb files.

-* Create a layout.rb file in the views directory.
+* Create a layout.erb file in the views directory.
 The '<%= yield %>' line, yields to the different '.erb' files that are

 		<html>